MicroStrategy/rest-api-docs/docs/common-workflows/monitor-and-manage-cube-caches.md

 The status of a cube tells you how the cube is currently being used and whether reports/dossiers can access the cube.
 For example, if a cube is deactivated, reports that access that cube fail to execute.
 Cube status is accessed through the System Monitors in Developer.
 All published cubes have an entry in the cube monitor.
 Deleting an entry from the cube monitor unpublishes the cube.

-## Instructions to access the Cube Cache Monitor in Developer
+## Instructions to access the cube cache monitor in Developer

 1. Open MicroStrategy Developer.
 1. In the left pane, navigate to **Administration** > **System Monitors** > **Caches** > **Intelligent Cubes** to access the cube cache list.